- Project Partners

 |War on Want NI||2021||2||€320,000|

-Organisations based in Ireland that consider they meet the criteria set out in the 2023 Call for Applications and who wish to apply for funding can request an Eligibility Form by emailing the Civil Society Fund team at the email address provided in the 2023 Call for Applications.
-Completed Eligibility Forms should be submitted to the Civil Society Fund mailbox, no later than 5pm on Monday 10 October 2022, along with a Tax Clearance Certificate or equivalent, accounts for the past two years and any relevant safeguarding policies.
+Organisations based in Ireland that consider they meet the criteria set out in the 2024 Call for Applications and who wish to apply for funding can request an Eligibility Form by emailing the Civil Society Fund team at the email address provided in the 2024 Call for Applications.
+Completed Eligibility Forms should be submitted to the Civil Society Fund mailbox, no later than 5pm on Monday 2 October 2023.
+Please also include a Tax Clearance Certificate or equivalent, accounts for the past two years and any relevant safeguarding policies.

 A limited number of international civil society organisations may be invited to the Civil Society Fund each year, based on policy priorities and only those specifically invited are eligible to apply.

 Organisations that submit a completed Eligibility Form will be notified of their eligibility in late October 2023.
 The application form will then be emailed to eligible organisations.

 The application form must be submitted to the Civil Society Fund Team by 5pm on Friday, 1 December 2023.
 Please note that forms received after the relevant deadlines will not be considered.

 Please subsequently submit a hard copy of the application form, signed by the legal representative of your organisation to: